 The Panel of Arbitrators Selection System (PASS) will generate a random list of arbitrators based on criteria indicated in the parties’ request.
 Please note that as of July 1, 2010, the fee for each new arbitration list request is $50.00 and payment must be received before we are able to process your request.
-There will be no charge for substitute lists for the same case.
+Payments can be made online by clicking here.
+An invoice number is not required to complete a payment.
+Proof of payment receipts can be emailed along with the request form.
+If you are paying by check, please scan and email a copy of the check being mailed.
+Parties will not be charged for substitute lists for the same case.

 To request a list of arbitrators please click here.
 Parties may send requests via US Mail, e-mail or fax their request to the SMCS office at: